Hypfer/Valetudo/docs/_pages/development/valetudo-core-concepts.md

 Everything is int.
 Coordinates and size are in cm.

-The origin is found on the bottom-left corner like a mathematical coordinate system
+Since we're dealing with 2d graphics, the origin can found in the top-left corner

 #### MapLayer
 A MapLayer is an array of pixels in a 2d space.
 Examples include Walls, Floors and Rooms.